RMIT-COSC1127-1125-AI23-2/AI23-DOC/FAQ-COURSE.md

 ## I have a SPC for the THE/EC, how does it work?

-SPC for the Take Home Exercises or Exercise Challegnes will be carried out as an _Equivalent Assessment_ at a later stage, with the instructor on campus.
+SPC for the Take Home Exercises or Exercise Challenges will be carried out as an _Equivalent Assessment_ at a later stage, with the instructor on campus.
 An Equivalent Assessment covers the same content and at the same expectations, but can be done in a different format.
 The student must make sure they are made themselves available for it.
 For the THE assessments, it will basically be a set of exercises carried out on pen & paper.

 ## In a code assignment/project, how do I make sure I do not go against academic integrity?